 Finally, we performed two distinct model comparison analyses, namely, the Bayesian evidence analysis (see the results in Table~\ref{tab:BE}) and information criteria (AIC, BIC, DIC; see Table~\ref{tab:IC}).
-According to the Bayesian evidence analysis, our conclusion is very clear: all the Pad\'{e} parametrizations are close to $\Lambda$CDM.
-Although from the statistical point of view, SPad\'{e}-I has a mild preference over $\Lambda$CDM for SN+BAO+BBN+H(z)+CMB (in the context of the flat universe), but that is not so significant, and $\Lambda$CDM remains favored for all the remaining cases including datasets and models.
-Considering various information criteria, we see that according to AIC and BIC, SPad\'{e}-I remains favored compared to Pad\'{e}-I and Pad\'{e}-II.
-This might be due to fact that Pad\'{e}-I and Pad\'{e}-II have one extra parameter than SPad\'{e}-I. Additionally, we further notice that except for the data combination SN+BAO+BBN+$H(z)$ in the non-flat case, SPad\'{e}-I is preferred over $\Lambda$CDM as well.
-However, according to DIC, all three parametrizations are close to $\Lambda$CDM.
-Essentially, both the model comparison analyses conclude that the present Pad\'{e} parametrizations lie in a close neighborhood of the $\Lambda$CDM cosmological model.
+According to the Bayesian evidence analysis, our conclusion is very clear: all the Pad\'{e} parameterizations are close to $\Lambda$CDM.
+Although from the statistical point of view, SPad\'{e}-I is mildly preference over $\Lambda$CDM for SN+BAO+BBN+H(z)+CMB (in the context of the flat universe), that is not so significant, and $\Lambda$CDM remains favored for all the remaining cases including datasets and models.
+Considering various information criteria, we see that according to AIC and BIC, SPad\'{e}-I remains favored over Pad\'{e}-I and Pad\'{e}-II.
+This might be due to fact that Pad\'{e}-I and Pad\'{e}-II have one more parameter than SPad\'{e}-I. Additionally, we further notice that, except for the data combination SN+BAO+BBN+$H(z)$ in the nonflat case, SPad\'{e}-I is preferred over $\Lambda$CDM as well.
+However, according to DIC, all three parameterizations are close to $\Lambda$CDM.
+Essentially, both the model comparison analyses conclude that the present Pad\'{e} parameterizations lie very near the $\Lambda$CDM cosmological model.

-These altogether suggest that the Pad\'{e} parametrizations are quite appealing for further investigations.
+These altogether suggest that the Pad\'{e} parameterizations are quite appealing for further investigations.
 In fact, the models studied in this article are completely new, and so are the constraints on them.
-In particularly, within the Pad\'{e}-II parametrization, an evidence of dynamical DE is significant.
-While such evidence is statistically robust, however, a more deterministic nature on this evidence can be expected in the presence of full CMB likelihoods from Planck and other experiments.
-Moreover, with the emergence of other potential cosmological probes, such as DESI BAO DR2 \cite{DESI:2025zgx}, SN samples from distinct observational missions~\cite{Brout:2022vxf,DES:2024upw,Rubin:2023ovl}, latest BBN data \cite{Schoneberg:2024ifp}, etc., more exciting news on the Pad\'{e} parametrizations can be expected.
-Updated constraints on these Pad\'{e} parametrizations using the latest cosmological probes will be reported in a forthcoming work.
+In particular, within the Pad\'{e}-II parameterization, the evidence of dynamical DE is significant.
+While such evidence is statistically robust, a more deterministic nature of this evidence can be expected in the presence of full CMB likelihoods from Planck and other experiments.
+Moreover, with the emergence of other potential cosmological probes, such as DESI BAO DR2 \cite{DESI:2025zgx}, SN samples from distinct observational missions~\cite{Brout:2022vxf,DES:2024upw,Rubin:2023ovl}, the latest BBN data \cite{Schoneberg:2024ifp}, etc., more exciting news on the Pad\'{e} parameterizations can be expected.
+Updated constraints on these Pad\'{e} parameterizations using the latest cosmological probes will be reported in a forthcoming work.